drmytek/HX35/README.md

 * Firmware: Bank Select Send/Receive for Overall Presets
 * Firmware: Faster integrator for MIDI Swell/Volume changes
 * Firmware: Bugfixes 2nd Drawbar Set Select for DB9 MPX, Percussion Cancel
+* HX3.5 Editor: Minor cosmetic changes, added DFU driver for Win XP in ZIP

+Firmware 5.3 set to final status (no changes since last version 5.300 BETA).
+Only "Firmware Update" (no EEPROM) necessary if updating from 5.105 and up.

+KNOWN BUG: SysEx Communications will fail on MIDI Channels other than 1.
+Therefore, HX3.5 Editor will no longer work with MIDI over USB connection.
+Workaround: With HX3.5 MenuPanel, set MIDI Channel to 1 and store.
+In HX3.5 Editor, set parameter 1368 to 0 (= MIDI Channel 1).

 <b>09/19/2018</b> DSP Firmware HX35_5504-FW_0106.dfu, Firmware 5.202 BETA